descoped/psycopg-toolkit/docs/database.md

 # Database Management

-The `Database` class is the core component of psycopg-toolkit that manages PostgreSQL database connections and provides connection pooling functionality.
-It handles connection lifecycle, pool management, health checks, and provides a robust interface for database operations.
+The `Database` class is the core component of psycopg-toolkit that manages PostgreSQL database connections using psycopg3.
+It provides connection pooling, transaction management, health checks, and a robust interface for database operations.

 ## Quick Start